-- Note 3 Amortization of acquired intangibles is based on the estimated economic lives as outlined in Note 2 above. - Note 4 To record elimination of ZettaWorks members' equity, and accumulated other comprehensive loss. - Note 5 Issuance of 1,193,179 shares of common stock in conjunction with the acquisition of ZettaWorks. - Note 6 Pro forma weighted average shares includes 800,000 shares of common stock issued by the Company during second quarter to raise proceeds for the acquisition of Meritage, and proceeds from the exercise of 550,000 warrants to fund the acquisitions. - Note 7 Liabilities not assumed by the Company. - Note 8 The Company borrowed to finance these acquisitions.
-The pro forma adjustment reflects the debt and the incremental interest on the debt borrowed to finance these acquisitions. - Note 9 Tax effects on pro forma income (loss) before income taxes. - Note 10 Redeemable Preferred Stock and related obligations on accretion of dividends were not assumed by the Company as part of the acquisition. - Note 11 To record the elimination of redeemable members' units and changes in the values of those units which were not acquired by the Company. - Note 12 To record the elimination of assets and liabilities related to the Australian wholly owned subsidiary of ZettaWorks LLC which was not acquired by the Company.
+- Note 3 Amortization of acquired intangibles is based on the estimated economic lives as outlined in Note 2 above. - Note 4 Pro forma weighted average shares includes 800,000 shares of common stock issued by the Company during second quarter to raise proceeds for the acquisition of Meritage, and proceeds from the exercise of 550,000 warrants to fund the acquisitions. - Note 5 The Company borrowed to finance these acquisitions.
+The pro forma adjustment reflects the debt and the incremental interest on the debt borrowed to finance these acquisitions. - Note 6 Tax effects on pro forma income (loss) before income taxes. - Note 7 Redeemable Preferred Stock and related obligations on accretion of dividends were not assumed by the Company as part of the acquisition. - Note 8 To record the elimination of redeemable members' units and changes in the values of those units which were not acquired by the Company.